 “This one nation Conservative Government will massively increase our investment in the NHS, the health service that represents the very best of our country, with a single, beautiful idea that whoever we are – rich, poor, young, old – the NHS is there for us when we are sick, and every day that service performs miracles.
 And that is why the NHS is this one nation Conservative Government’s top priority,”

 • Economic policy Cameron's priority was to reduce the budget deficit inherited from the previous Labour government.
 In traditional Conservative fashion Cameron and his Chancellor, George Osborne, accused their predecessors of irresponsible over-spending, which they blamed for the financial crisis of 2008.
-Their response in office was to insist on a programme of public spending cuts, dubbed 'austerity'.
+Their response in office was to insist on a programme of public spending cuts, dubbed 'austerity', to maintain the confidence of the financial markets and prevent Britain's borrowing costs from rising.
+The budgets of Whitehall departments (with some exceptions, such as health, schools and international aid) were cut by up to 25 per cent.
+The concept of the 'Big Society' had never been properly defined, and some now came to regard it as a smokescreen for cutting costs, by withdrawing the state from the provision of public services.
 However, May and Johnson both indicted an end to austerity and greater public spending.
 The Corona Virus forced the Conservatives to adopted a big spending and borrowing programme.

 · Foreign policy Cameron's approach was consistent with Thatcherism in most important respects, featuring strong links with the USA, support for air strikes against Islamic terror groups in Syria and Iraq, and a pragmatic Euroscepticism.
+Cameron tried, as Thatcher did in the 1980s, to fight his corner in the EU.
+He renegotiated the terms of British membership before holding a referendum, in which he championed the 'Remain' side.
+He resigned in July 2016 after the referendum resulted in a majority vote to leave the EU.
+Theresa May adopted a similarly tough approach to getting the best available deal from the remaining members of the EU in the 'Brexit' negotiations.
 Foreign policy under May and Johnson has been dominated by Brexit and negotiation with the EU.
 Relations with the USA were strained by Trump's insistence on a ban on Huawei -but China's repressive policies in Hong Kong and towards Uighur Muslims has realigned the UK and USA over Huawei